Ben Urich: Fictional character biography

-Ben becomes colleagues with his nephew Phil Urich.
+Urich becomes colleagues with his nephew Phil Urich.
 Though unsure at first, Phil proves to be a skilled investigator.
-Though his work life is professional, his personal life is in shambles, causing him and Ben to become endangered.
+Though his work life is professional, his personal life is in shambles, causing him and Urich to become endangered.

-During the period where Daredevil's identity was exposed in print, Ben refuses to confirm it to J. Jonah Jameson on the principle of protecting his sources, and his status at work suffered for it.
-Jameson was able to move beyond that argument when he assigns Ben to the new supplement, The Pulse.
-During this assignment he reveals to Peter Parker that he knows his identity as Spider-Man.
-It is also around this time that Matt Murdock sets up a meeting with Ben to privately declare he is ending their professional relationship to avoid anyone else discovering this connection and using Ben to get to Murdock.
+During the period where Daredevil's identity was exposed in print, Urich refuses to confirm it to J. Jonah Jameson on the principle of protecting his sources, and his status at work suffered for it.
+Jameson moves beyond this argument when he assigns Urich to the new supplement, The Pulse.
+During this assignment, he reveals to Peter Parker that he knows his identity as Spider-Man.
+It is also around this time that Matt Murdock sets up a meeting with Urich to privately declare he is ending their professional relationship to avoid anyone else discovering this connection and using Urich to get to Murdock.

-Ben Urich turns out to be right when he originally exposed the Green Goblin, as Daily Bugle research would show, and conclusively when the Green Goblin is publicly unmasked by Luke Cage and Spider-Man and sent to jail.
-Plans for a re-release of Legacy of Evil are discussed at that point.

-Ben is approached by the Kingpin to act as journalist covering the Kingpin brokering a deal with the FBI for release and reinstatement of his wealth, in exchange for proof that Daredevil is in fact Matt Murdock.
-To Ben's horror, he is the one who is forced to lead the FBI to Daredevil's location.
-Matt Murdock is recovering at the Night Nurse's clinic, of which Ben Urich knows the location (he had written an article on her), and he is forced to give that information to the FBI, due to the manipulation of the Kingpin.
+Urich is approached by the Kingpin to act as journalist covering the Kingpin brokering a deal with the FBI for release and reinstatement of his wealth, in exchange for proof that Daredevil is Matt Murdock.
+To Urich's horror, he is forced to lead the FBI to Daredevil's location.

 "Civil War"

-During the 2006 "Civil War" storyline, Ben is one of the main characters in Civil War: Front Line, covering Iron Man's side as an embedded journalist on behalf of the Bugle.
-His neutrality is called into question after a confrontation with the Green Goblin, who was supposed to be in prison at the time but had been secretly released as part of one of Iron Man's plans.
-After insisting to J. Jonah Jameson that it was him, Ben is fired.
+During the 2006 "Civil War" storyline, Urich is one of the main characters in Civil War: Front Line, covering Iron Man's side as an embedded journalist on behalf of the Daily Bugle.
+His neutrality is called into question after a confrontation with the Green Goblin, who was supposed to be in prison at the time, but had been secretly released as part of one of Iron Man's plans.
+After insisting to J. Jonah Jameson that it was him, Urich is fired.

-In Civil War: Front Line #4, Ben reveals to his friend Sally Floyd that seeing the Silver Surfer during the alien's first visit to Earth caused him to realize that mankind is not alone in the universe.
-This drove him into alcoholism for about a year.

-In the end of Civil War: Front Lines, Ben leaves the Daily Bugle, with Jameson's blessing and understanding, and forms the online newspaper Frontlines.com with Sally Floyd.
-They later form the print newspaper Front Line.
+At the end of Civil War: Front Line, Urich leaves the Daily Bugle, with Jameson's blessing and understanding, and forms the online newspaper Frontlines.com with Sally Floyd.
+The two later establish the print newspaper Front Line.